The Art of Graffiti in New York City

 There aren’t many new pieces of graffiti but many of the old ones still remain.
 A simple train ride in any underground subway will earn anyone the sight of colorful writing and drawings.

-Rida Nuamah is a Copy Chief for 'The Science Survey' and enjoys writing about arts and entertainment.
-She finds journalistic writing appealing because...
+Rida Nuamah is a Managing Editor and Advisory Editor in the Editor-in-Chief division for 'The Science Survey,' and she enjoys writing about arts and entertainment....